emilylaiken/togo-targeting-replication/README.md

 #### `1survey.ipynb`
 Code for all figures and tables that are generated from mainly from survey data, including the calculation of the PMT and asset index, statistics on phone ownership, summary statistics from surveys, and information on weighting and response weights.
 Replication code for the following tables and figures is included in this notebook:
-- Figure S1
+- Supplementary Figure 1
-- Figure S3
+- Supplementary Figure 2
-- Figure S6
+- Supplementary Figure 3
-- Figure S7
+- Supplementary Figure 4
-- Figure S14
+- Supplementary Figure 10
-- Figure S15
+- Supplementary Figure 11
-- Table S7
+- Supplementary Table 2
-- Table S8
+- Supplementary Table 3
-- Table S9
+- Supplementary Table 4
-- Table S10
+- Supplementary Table 5
-- Table S11
+- Supplementary Table 6
-- Table S16
+- Supplementary Table 10

 #### `2satellite.ipynb`
 Code for aggregation of satellite-based wealth estimates and satellite-based population density estimates for high-resolution poverty mapping.
 Replication code for the following tables and figures is included in this notebook:
-- Figure S2 Panel A
+- Extended Data Figure 1 Panel A
-- Figure S8
+- Supplementary Figure 5

 #### `3ml.ipynb`
 Code for machine learning from featurized mobile phone data, including matching survey observations to mobile phone records, cross-validation for parameter selection and out-of-sample evaluation, and evaluating feature importances.
 Replication code for the following tables and figures is included in this notebook:
-- Figure S10
+- Supplementary Figure 7
-- Figure S11
+- Supplementary Figure 8
-- Table S4
+- Extended Data Table 3
-- Table S12
+- Extended Data Table 6
-- Table S19
+- Supplementary Table 13

 #### `4targeting.ipynb`
 Code for targeting simulations, including producing targeting tables of all kinds, ROC curves and precision vs. recall curves, and analysis of social welfare.
 Replication code for the following tables and figures is included in this notebook:
 - Figure 1
 - Figure 2
-- Figure S2 Panel B
+- Extended Data Figure 1 Panel B
-- Figure S12
+- Extended Data Figure 4
-- Figure S13
+- Supplementary Figure 9
 - Table 1
-- Table S1
+- Extended Data Table 1
-- Table S2
+- Extended Data Table 2
-- Table S3
+- Extended Data Table 4
-- Table S5
+- Supplementary Table 1
-- Table S13
+- Supplementary Table 7
-- Table S14
+- Supplementary Table 8
-- Table S15
+- Supplementary Table 9

 #### `5fairness.ipynb`
 Code for fairness audits of targeting algorithms across potentially sensitive characteristics.
 Replication code for the following tables and figures is included in this notebook:
 - Figure 3
-- Figure S4
+- Extended Data Figure 2
-- Figure S5
+- Extended Data Figure 3

 ## Data Structure
 Data files that are publically available are included in this repo; for datasets that are not publically available we have included synthetic (randomly generated) data in the same format and with the same schema.
 Synthetic data are produced with the notebook `data/generate_synthetic_data.ipynb'.
 The data files are as follows: